It is more important than ever for each of us to use water wisely and efficiently.

 - Plant native plants to North Texas to reduce the amount of water your landscape requires.
 Learn more about proper landscape practices from the Texas AgriLife Extension Service.

-- Go to the Landscaping and Foundation Tips page to learn more about saving water outdoors.
+- Download the Water Efficient Landscaping guide to learn more about saving water outdoors.

 Save Water Indoors

 - Install low-flow toilets, shower heads, and faucets throughout your house.

 - Wash dishes in the dishwasher rather than by hand.
 Don’t waste water pre-rinsing dishes, and run the dishwasher only with a full load.